Aridhia-Open-Source/federated_node_ai/DEPLOYMENT.md

   tag: 0.0.1-617710
 ```
 will use `ghcr.io/arihdia-federated-node/federated_keycloak:0.0.1-617710` in the statefulset.

+__IMPORTANT NOTE__: If deploying on Azure AKS, set `ingress.on_aks` to `true`.
+This will make dedicated configuration active to run properly on that platform.

 Once the secrets have been created use their names as follows:
 #### db creds